GoogleCloudPlatform/podcast/site/content/post/episode-57-pokemon-go-with-edward-wu/index.md

 MARK: So you've obviously got a history of building sort of mobile, location-based experiences.
 Is there plans to expand upon that?
 More products, that sort of thing?

 EDWARD: Absolutely.
-So one of the great things about moving to Container Engine was that we took the opportunity while we did so to also separate our game logic from what I would call our core geospatial inquiry logic.
-Our core geospatial inquiry logic and the way that we interact with Google's Cloud Platforms are segregated into a separate codebase.
+So one of the great things about moving to Container Engine was that we took the opportunity while we did so to also separate our game logic from what I would call our core geo-spatial inquiry logic.
+Our core geo-spatial inquiry logic and the way that we interact with Google's Cloud Platforms are segregated into a separate codebase.
 Literally, we run two repos-- a platform repo and then a game-specific repo.

 MARK: Interesting.